Green manure probably isn’t what you think. Not a manure at all, green manure refers to certain fast growing cover crops.

 A healthy compost pile* will have a C:N ratio of 20:1 to 35:1.
 This means it contains a mass that is 20 to 35 parts of carbon to one part nitrogen.
 [Ratios greater than 35:1 will slow the composting process.]
 Farmers use a 24:1 ratio for simplicity sake.
 Healthy soil has a similar ratio.
 So do the microorganisms in soil that break down all that organic matter.
 These microbes maintain that ratio with the food they eat.
 If there is too much carbon available, say, if you mulch an area with straw, soil microbes will devour all that straw and then eat all the available nitrogen, leaving nothing for your plants!
 But don’t panic.
 When the microbes die, they return all that nitrogen to the soil, it just takes some time.

-* Generally speaking, carbon is in the hard stuff, while nitrogen is in the green stuff.
+*Generally speaking, carbon is in the brown stuff, while nitrogen is in the green stuff.
 That isn’t exactly accurate, but it will help you to understand how to maintain a healthy compost pile.
 Since plants are made up of both, aim to provide your compost pile with equal parts green and brown.

 Non-legume plants have higher carbon contents than the legumes.
 Also, carbon content changes as a plant ages.
 You can avoid this problem by planting a mix of green manure crops at certain times of the year and ensuring that they are mowed or cut before they start producing seeds of their own.
 [For you science nerds, the average adult human body has a C:N ratio of 54:1.]
 Here is a list of C:N ratios for many green manure crops (animal manure tends to be 20:1):